 In June, Munich is a big stage: The Filmfest München and the open-air cinema “Kino, Mond & Sterne“ attract with creative cinematic art.
 The Tollwood Festival takes care of nature conservation – and concerts that last.

-The Tollwood (festival) in the Olympiapark (park) stands for summery lightness – and this year, from 24.6. to 19.7.2020, serious topics will again be on the agenda: Tolerance, diversity of cultures, fair animal husbandry and a sustainable approach to nature, which is also lived out at the festival.
+The Tollwood Festival in the Olympiapark stands for summery lightness – and this year, from 16 June to 16 July 2023, serious topics will again be on the agenda: Tolerance, diversity of cultures, fair animal husbandry and a sustainable approach to nature, which is also lived out at the festival.
 People from all over the world chat at wooden tables and green hills over beer and international organic food.
 Famous musicians play jazz, rock or pop in the circus tents.
 There are also unusual theatre productions and fascinating performances by artists and acrobats.
 All this is surrounded by the stands of the “Market of Ideas“, where all kinds of handicrafts are offered for sale.

 Every year a very special festival takes place on the grounds of Kaltenberg Castle: The young radio station PULS from the Bavarian Radio invites the best musicians of the hour in front of a great backdrop.
 This year's programme features many German-speaking artists – including OK KID, Von Wegen Lisbeth and Die Orsons.
 There will also be live podcasts and workshops.

 PULS Open Air 2022, 8 June to 10 June 2023, Schloss Kaltenberg Geltendorf